Documentation Index

 Authentication

-All Webhooks API endpoints use API key authentication via the x-api-key header.
+All Webhooks API endpoints use API key authentication with the x-api-key header.
 Resources are automatically scoped to your account.

 API keys are not yet available through self-service.
-To request an API key, email developers@poly.ai.
+To request access, email developers@poly.ai.